capncapes/capncapes.github.io/_posts/2017-03-12-im-studying-web-development-because-of-my-wife.md

 ## Taking my education seriously

 I spent the first few months of my marriage nearly code-free.
-We made plans, hiked a lot, and travelled some.
+We made plans, hiked a lot, and traveled some.
 When I started to code again, it was still only basic stuff, and I still had no portfolio.
 But I talked about web development.
 A lot.
 I had started a new job with a great company about a month and a half before getting married.
 I didn’t realize then that web development was a real possibility for me.
 I considered it a hobby.

 It wasn’t until my wonderful wife started asking questions that I considered a course correction.
 I started thinking of myself as a developer and coming up with paths to actually get me there.
 She encouraged all of it.
 Jackie urged me to pursue my dream, so I researched web development training programs.
 Though much more affordable than a university degree, these development bootcamps would still cost us a pretty penny.